-Using appliances with plug adapters or multiple socket extension cables
+Using appliances with plug adaptors or multiple socket extension cables

 Is it OK to use an extension cable with just one socket at the end?

 An extension cable with just one socket is preferable to a multi socket one.
 But it’s not ideal to plug a washing machine, dryer or dishwasher permanently into any extension cable because it introduces an extra risk of electrical overheating as well as extra potential bad connections.